constata-eu/asami/README.md

 RSK is relatively cheap for this use case, and features the most resilient and decentralized stablecoin: Dollar on Chain.

 > Status:
-> * On track to staging before may.
+> * On track to staging before september.
 > * Verifying a nostr message costs 4 USD in fees which renders smaller campaigns useless.
 We're exploring optimizing the cryptographic verification routines or making proof verification optional.

 ## A marketplace of brands and content creators.